Penalties for Failure to Notify: Calculating the penalty: Penalty reductions for quality of disclosure: Telling

 What is important is the timing, see CH82444, nature and extent of the telling of the disclosure.

-- Timing should take into considerationhow long it has taken someone to come forward to put their tax affairs in order.
+Timing should take into considerationhow long it has taken someone to come forward to put their tax affairs in order.
 When the person tells you about an act or failure they must tell you all the facts at that time.
 In some instances the person may have to do very little to gain the full reduction for telling.
 For example, a person may simply need to tell us that they are liable to income tax for the tax year.
-Those who have taken a significant period to correct the position or would have previously been able to make their disclosure through one of HMRC’s offshore facilities can no longer expect HMRC to agree to full reductions for disclosure.
-For this purpose we would normally consider a ‘significant period’ to be over three years or less where the overall disclosure covers a longer period.
+Where a person has taken a significant period to correct their non-compliance in relation to either an onshore or offshore matter, or they would previously have been able to make a disclosure through one of HMRC’s offshore disclosure facilities, they can no longer expect HMRC to give them the full reduction for the quality of disclosure.
+A ‘significant period‘ is normally considered to be over 3 years but may be less where the overall disclosure covers a longer period.

 Overall, the telling to you about the disclosure must be positive and as complete as possible, taking into account the person’s circumstances and ability, in order to obtain the full reduction.